ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

     [11] "Macropharyngodon_choati"   "Oxycheilinus_digrammus"
     [13] "Scarus_flavipectoralis"    "Scarus_rivulatus"

-Use phylogenetically independent contrasts [@felsenstein1985] to determine if depth correlates with size after correcting for phylogeny:
+Use phylogenetically independent contrasts (Felsenstein 1985) to determine if depth correlates with size after correcting for phylogeny:

 ~~~~ {.r}